-All written assignments and surveys noted above must be submitted in order to pass PT 780.
+All written assignments and surveys noted above must be submitted in order to pass PT 760.
 If work will be submitted late due to legitimate clinical reasons (CI absence, for example), the student should notify the DCE in advance if possible.
-Points will be deducted from the student's grade per the grading rubric for each assignment.
+Points will be deducted from the student's grade per the grading rubrics for Timely, Appropriate, and Independent Completion of Assignments.